by Sean Marten

 What in the OshKosh B’gosh is it?

 OshKosh B’gosh is an American maker of children’s clothing, best known for their cute little bib overalls.
-They are based in Oshkosh, Wisconsin.
+They were founded in 1895 in Oshkosh, Wisconsin, and are now based in Atlanta, Georgia.

 Oh, this is a Jacques Tati bit.